Top 5 reasons medical device safety is a huge global problem

 (For more on this topic, including a recently issued FDA report on prospective regulation of ISOs, see my two blog posts).

-5. Lack of transparency and siloed information – Fragmentation of servicing across many parties also contributes to data and information siloes.
-These siloes make it difficult for hospital staff to assure that medical devices and equipment are safe and in good order.
+5. Data, system and organizational silos – Silos reduce transparency and delay action when it matters most.
+Without necessary visibility and traceability, it’s difficult for hospital staff to assure that medical devices and equipment are safe and in good order.

-Making things worse, extended supply chains and under reporting of incidents contribute to long cycle times before manufacturers recognise and are able to attribute adverse events to their devices.
-Even then, root cause investigations (e.g. design, production, component failure, training protocols) may take months.
-As a result, recalls, field notices and safety alerts are delayed, leaving patients vulnerable to preventable injuries, complications and deaths.
+Under-reporting of incidents and long supply chains delay action.
+It can take months or years for manufacturers to recognize and attribute adverse events to their devices.
+Even then, root cause investigations (e.g. design, production, component failure, training protocols) crate further delays, leaving patients vulnerable to preventable injuries, complications and deaths.

 At Spiritus, we keep a close eye on developments related to medical device safety, security and compliance.